Terraform Provider

 Using terraform apply the resources are applied in the backend:

-After applying the plan, Terraform reports that the 3 resources have been successfully created.
-The policy uses the rules created before, that’s why it’s the last one being created.
+The policy uses the rules created before, therefore, it’s the last one being created.

 resource "sysdig_secure_notification_channel_email" "devops-email" {